Soundness-preserving composition of synchronously and asynchronously interacting workflow net components: Abstraction and Refinement in GWF-Nets Based on Morphisms

-\subsection{Properties preserved and reflected by $\alpha$-morphisms}
+\subsection{Properties Preserved and Reflected by $\alpha$-Morphisms}

-Here we study properties \emph{preserved} and \emph{reflected} by $\alpha$-morphisms (see Fig. \ref{propscheme}).
-In \citep{Bernardinello2013}, several properties of $\alpha$-morphisms have already been studied.
-We will mention some of them and consider other properties of $\alpha$-morphisms relevant to generalized workflow nets.
+Here we study properties \emph{preserved} and \emph{reflected} by $\alpha$-morphisms (see Fig.~\ref{propscheme}).
+In \cite{Bernardinello2013} several properties of $\alpha$-morphisms have already been studied.
+We will refer to some of the proven properties here and consider other properties of $\alpha$-morphisms relevant to generalized workflow nets.